nicotyze/Webrtc-H264Capturer/README.md

 Workarounds to use external H.264 video encoders in WebRTC Native C++ source code.
 A fake YUV capturer is used to write the H.264 elementary stream.
 Then, H.264 encoding (OpenH264) is bypassed and the elementary stream is directly packetized.

-Alternatively, the patch allows to compile Webrtc Native with x264 support (instead of OpenH264).
+Alternatively, the patch allows to compile WebRTC Native with x264 support (instead of OpenH264).

 A web client is also provided in order to perform video streaming between WebRTC Native C++ and a web browser.